 Having the right supervisor can give you a great advantage in writing your dissertation.
 If there is a choice, consider someone who has a reputation for getting students through.
 You should select the most academically and socially engaged supervisor who really pays attention to the requirements for the degree, clearly understands the process and can provide you with the right advice.
 If you struggle to understand your tutor and still have questions on the dissertation writing process, don’t be shy to apply for our tutoring service.
 Some supervisors simply don’t have enough time to give a quality consultation to each student.

 If we could provide a single recommendation on how to write your dissertation, we would suggest that you should thoroughly plan it from the onset.
 A well-designed research project is a self-fulfilling prophecy that virtually writes itself into existence.
 You start with a well-designed and unique topic that is supported by realistic and measurable objectives that can be addressed with convenient and reliable methodological instruments.
 It still takes time and effort but the amount of back-and-forth is rather small and you can easily plan your dissertation work and seamlessly integrate it into your personal life without major conflicts.
 Many students reverse this order and start with writing some sections of their projects while revising their research objectives or adjusting their topic along the way.
 This strategy is clearly sub-optimal and will never result in a coherent study with a clearly outlined main argument.
 Hence, your primary goal is to seek professional guidance and lay this foundation right.
 15 Writers team are happy to offer help with dissertation writing and share our know-how in achieving top marks.
-Don’t hesitate to check our sample dissertations to make sure we provide the best academic service in the UK.
+Don’t hesitate to check our sample dissertations to make sure we provide the best academic service.
 You can start with a dissertation proposal to avoid the risk of ordering a full project at once.